 Once you’ve completed payment, China train tickets can be picked up at any train station in Mainland China or can be delivered to your chosen address.

 The delivery fees are CNY 40 for the first train ticket and CNY 20 for each additional train ticket.
 China train tickets are delivered within 24 hours of being issued.

-For train ticket pickup, go to any railway station or authorized ticket office in Mainland China with your ticket pickup number along with the ID you used for booking.
+For train ticket pick-up, go to any railway station or authorised ticket office in Mainland China with your ticket pick-up number along with the ID you used for booking.

 Note that only one-way train tickets can be purchased and that the number of train tickets is limited to a maximum of five per booking.

 Once issued, Trip.com cannot cancel or modify your China train tickets.
 If you need to cancel or modify your ticket, go to the refund window at the railway station with your tickets and ID.

 For more details on buying China train tickets online, see our FAQ page